The Fruit of the Date Palm

 The date palm is called ‘nakhl’ and the fruit is called ‘tamr’ in Arabic.
 It is mentioned 20 times, and more than any other fruit in the Qur’an.
 There are more than 40 varieties.

 The date palm is an important source for food and nutrition in the Middle East.
-A small seed grows into a palm 25 metres tall, yeilding bearing 150kg of dates per year.
+A small seed grows into a palm 25 metres tall, yeilding 150kg of dates per year.
 Date palms grow around an oasis.
 Bunches of dates are covered in brown paper to protect them from birds while ripening.

 In Psalms 1:3 of the Muzmure it states - ‘And the righteous person shall be like a palm tree planted by the rivers of water, that brings forth his fruit in his season; his leaf also shall not wither.’